Guest contribution from Dr. Geoffrey Soloway

 - May 4

 Mindfulness@Work Program 2 will run from 2:00-4:00 pm on:

 - Wed April 1, 8, 15

 - Mon May 4

-Dr. Geoffrey Soloway has been working in the area of health promotion, mindfulness and wellbeing for over 12 years.
+Geoffrey Soloway has been working in the area of health promotion, mindfulness and wellbeing for over 12 years.
 Geoff completed a PhD on Mindfulness at OISE of the University of Toronto, as well as a Master’s of Education on Holistic Education.
 Geoff has worked as an Instructor at the University of Toronto, teaching in the area of Stress Reduction, Health Promotion and Enabling Learning as well as offering Mindfulness-based workshops and programs with human service professionals in the workplace.
-Geoff has also worked as Health & Wellness Specialist in Human Resources at University of British Columbia, focusing on faculty wellbeing and developing new mindfulness programming.
+Geoff has also worked as Health & Wellness Specialist within Human Resources at University of British Columbia focusing on faculty wellbeing and developing new mindfulness programming.
 Geoff is also an Organizational Coach, completing his certification through the University of British Columbia.
-Currently, Geoff is a Partner with MindWell Canada, and Instructor for UBC Continuing Studies.
+Currently, Geoff is a Partner MindWell Canada, and Instructor for UBC Continuing Studies.

 Kabat-Zinn, J. (1990).
 Full catastrophe living: Using the wisdom of your body and mind to face stress, pain, and illness.
 New York: Random House.